qalle2/binary-diff/README.md

 FGHIJKLMNOUVWXYZ

 C:\>python binary_diff.py a.txt b.txt
-found match of length 5 (total matched 5, unmatched 10/11)
+found match of length 5 at 5/5

 "position in a.txt","position in b.txt","length"
 0,,5